Aged Standing Prime Rib Roast

 Prime Standing Rib Roast

 Is there anything more truly beautiful than a perfect prime rib?
-A deep brown crust crackling with salt and fat, sliced open to reveal a juicy pink center that extends from edge to edge, the faint but distinct funk of dry-aging permeating the room as it gets sliced.
+A deep brown crust crackling with salt and fat, sliced open to reveal a juicy pink center that extends from edge to edge, the the more tender meat from aging revealing itself as it gets sliced.
+The rich flavor reflects the care and quality of beef raised on small family ranches.

 The Food Lab had a panel of tasters test meat aged to various degrees and rank them in overall preference, tenderness, and funkiness.
 Almost everybody who tasted meat that's been aged for a couple of weeks—the period after which some degree of tenderization has occurred but seriously funky flavor has yet to develop—preferred it to completely fresh meat.